ganeti/ganeti/doc/design-shared-storage.rst

 - Detach a disk from a given node
 - SetInfo to a disk (add metadata)
 - Verify its supported parameters
+- Snapshot a disk (currently used during gnt-backup export)

 The proposed ExtStorage interface borrows heavily from the OS interface and follows a one-script-per-function approach.
 An ExtStorage